MirayXS/skyline/BUILDING.md

 - `app/libraries/llvm`
 - `app/libraries/boost`

-To exclude a folder do the following:

-In the project view navigate to the `app/libraries` folder, left-click on the folder you want to exclude and navigate the menus as following, then click on `Exclude`:
+To exclude a folder, in the project view navigate to the `app/libraries` folder, right-click on the folder you want to exclude and navigate the menus to the `Exclude` option:
 <p>
     <img height="400" src="https://user-images.githubusercontent.com/37104290/162200274-f739e960-82ca-4b12-95eb-caa88a063d61.png" />
     <img height="400" src="https://user-images.githubusercontent.com/37104290/162196999-a0376e13-0399-4352-a30d-85d6785151a9.png" />